newdigate/newdigate.github.io/introduction.md

 # Arduino
-Arduino has opened up a portal into the universe of electronics for myself and millions of others - students, enthusiasts and professionals alike.
+Arduino has opened up a portal into the universe of electronics for myself and thousands of students, enthusiasts and professionals.
 Arduino and teensy micro-controller communities are thriving.
 Arduino platform has many great libraries, examples, reference designs, topics and forums.

 Before I started experimenting with arduino, my practical knowledge about electronics was thin.
 Arduino provided a platform for me to learn - which I find very addictive - interfacing shields / sensors / displays / sound cards.